 Destructive testing (DT) is an essential process in the materials selection and approval process for high-performing materials.

 DT is often performed on low-cost, high-volume components.
-In opposition to non-destructive testing (NDT), in which inspections are performed with no material damage to the asset’s structural integrity, destructive tests stretch, bend, fracture, and otherwise strain the component until mechanical failure in a controlled environment.
+In opposition to non-destructive testing (NDT), in which inspections are performed without material damage to the asset’s structural integrity, destructive tests stretch, bend, fracture and otherwise strain the component until mechanical fracture in a controlled environment.

 This is done to gauge, among other factors, their strength, hardness, stiffness, and the amount of damage they can sustain while in operation, all according to customer specifications.
 Destructive testing is designed to produce consistent, repeatable results, so if one component fails a certain way, it can be expected that others that were manufactured with a similar process will have similar flaws.

 DT is necessary for composites, metals, and other materials that are used in airplanes, cars, storage tanks, and many other applications.
 These have often to perform under extreme stress and high temperatures.

 MISTRAS’ destructive testing services simulate these environments to test newly-fabricated component specimen until mechanical failure, to ensure they will perform safely once in operation.
 MISTRAS’ DT services can be utilized for a variety of materials including:

 Metals or composites subjected to increasing levels of tension, compression, shear, and peeling during their operating time.
 MISTRAS uses different techniques of mechanical testing in which e.g. adding of temperature, strain, unidirectional, or shear load can provide useful results about reaction of materials operating under extreme stress.
 You can learn more about MISTRAS’ mechanical tests in the following.

 Hardness testing encompasses multiple techniques in which a forced indentation is applied to a material and the depth of the indentation is measured; the deeper the indent, the softer the material.
 This is useful to gauge the material's quality and resistance to impact.